MicrosoftDocs/appcenter-docs/docs/sdk/analytics/windows.md

 private static async Task SetCountryCode()
 {
     // The following country code is used only as a fallback for the main implementation.
-    // This fallback country code does not reflect the physical device location, but rather the
+    // This fallback country code doesn't reflect the physical device location, but rather the
     // country that corresponds to the culture it uses. var countryCode = new GeographicRegion().CodeTwoLetter;
     var accessStatus = await Geolocator.RequestAccessAsync();